Root Canal Winchester VA:

 Pulp Removal and Cleaning

 The next step involves making an opening in the crown of the tooth.
-Through this opening, the infected or inflamed pulp is removed, and the inside of the tooth is carefully cleaned and disinfected to remove bacteria and debris.
+Through this opening, the infected or inflamed pulp is removed, and the dentist carefully cleans and disinfects the canals inside the tooth to remove bacteria and debris.

 Filling and Sealing